-Terang and Mortlake Health Serivce's exposures to market risk are primarily through interest rate risk, foreign currency risk and equity price risk.
+Terang and Mortlake Health Serivce's exposures to market risk are primarily through interest rate risk.
 Objectives, policies and processes used to manage each of these risks are disclosed below.

 Sensitivity disclosure analysis and assumptions

 Terang and Mortlake Health Service's sensitivity to market risk is determined based on the observed range of actual historical data for the preceding five-year period.
 Terang and Mortlake Health Service's fund managers cannot be expected to predict movements in market rates and prices.
 The following movements are 'reasonably possible' over the next 12 months: